dolittle/JavaScript.Fundamentals/README.md

-# javascript.core
+# JavaScript.Fundamentals
-The Core JavaScript project
+The Fundamentals for JavaScript